We caught up with NYC singer-songwriter Sivonyia to get her advice for taking the next step in your independent music career.

 How did you secure your first collab with another artist?

 My first collab happened after another artist heard my song and wanted me on their project.
-That’s basically how most of my collabs work, people reach out and let me know that they want to work with me.
+That’s basically how most of my collaborations work, people reach out and let me know that they want to work with me.
 If I like their work, and if we mesh after we speak, then we go from there.

 How do you manage self-doubt about your projects and keep up positive mental health?

 I think it’s important to reflect as much as you can because I believe that we are our greatest teachers.
-Whenever I’m going through any difficulties or any challenges, I like to take some time to myself and do things that are healthy for me.
+Whenever I’m going through any difficulties or challenges, I like to take some time to myself and do things that are healthy for me.
 That might be writing for a long period of time or going outside and being around nature and just having that moment to breathe and concentrate on my breathing.
 Cooking healthy meals and being around positive friends helps me too!

 If you could invest your future royalties into your career now with a Fast Forward deal, what would you spend the money on?

-My priority would be travelling and meeting new people.
-I think that I would spend the money on travelling as much as possible, and some new equipment would also be cool.
+My priority would be traveling and meeting new people.
+I think that I would spend the money on traveling as much as possible, and some new equipment would also be cool.
 I’m working on a new EP and a second project after that, so I think it would be good to go on the road and tour and meet different people and let them hear my sound so that I become more relevant in different cities.

 Can you give us any hints about your upcoming EP?

 I can’t really say too much, but it’s an alternative R&B EP, with a variety of different sounds.
 It’s a journey about who I am as an artist and it really just explores the idea of human nature.
-It’s a little different to my normal material but there are some things that my fans will be expecting as well.
+It’s a little different from my normal material but there are some things that my fans will be expecting as well.